mozilla/mozmill/mozrunner/README.md

 # mozrunner

-Handles runing of Mozilla applications.
+mozrunner handles running of Mozilla applications.

 mozrunner utilizes mozprofile for managing application profiles and mozprocess for robust process control.

-mozrunner may be used from the command line as an API
+mozrunner may be used from the command line or programmatically as an API

 ## Command line Usage